hez2010/hez2010/README.md

 - 👯 Microsoft Student Partner.
 - 💬 Can speak Chinese, English and Japanese.
 - 🌱 Currently learning Rust, CLR, System, Compiler and Codegen.
-- ⚡ Want to write a Game Engine and do Game Development in the future.
+- ⚡ Want to write a runtime and a game engine.